TurkuNLP/turkunlp.github.io/chatgpt-finnish.md

 tools for a crowdsourcing effort based on the
 [Open Assistant](https://open-assistant.io/) platform.

-Please get in touch with us if you are interested in contributing or have any questions about this effort!
+Please get in touch with sampo.pyysalo@utu.fi if you are interested in contributing or have any questions about this effort!